dji-sdk/Onboard-SDK-Doc/source/development-workflow/environment-setup.md

 To make sure your ROS environment is ready to run OSDK applications, follow the [ROS Platform Guide](../sample-doc/sample-setup.html#ros-oes) on the Sample Setup page and run a sample app.

+## Qt

+##### Toolchain Requirements

+- Qt [5.9 or newer](https://info.qt.io/download-qt-for-application-development) (You may choose the Open-Source option)
+- Qt Creator 4.3 (Part of the download package above)
+- MSVC2015/ MSVC2013/ MinGW 5.3 (Windows 10) *OR*
+- Gcc 5.3.1 (Ubuntu Linux) *OR*
+- Apple LLVM 7.0 or newer (MacOS)

+The application may also work on other platforms/compilers but has not been tested with any combinations other than these.